AdaCore/spark2014/docs/ug/gnatprove.rst

    :language: ada
    :linenos:

-Note that we added a data flow contract to the imported procedures, as
+Note that we added data dependencies to the imported procedures, as
-|GNATprove| would assume otherwise an incorrect data flow contact of ``null``.
+|GNATprove| would assume otherwise incorrectly ``null`` data dependencies.

 As before, all contracts are proved by |GNATprove|: